 MH Magazine comes with 6 custom widgets: Slider Widget, Spotlight Widget, Custom Posts Widget, Carousel Widget, Custom Pages Widget and News in Pictures Widget.
 In the following, please see what these custom widgets can do:

-This widget displays large images with title and excerpt (optional).
+This widget displays large featured images with title and excerpt (optional).
 The Slider Widget is preferred to be used in widget area “Home 1″ on the homepage template.
 You can select one category or all categories to be displayed; and you are able to filter multiple categories by ID (how to find the category ID) or filter posts by tags.
 You may determine the post number, skip posts and choose the post order (latest, random, popular).
 Depending on the selected widget location for the Slider Widget, you can adapt the image size (940 x 400px or 620 x 264px).
 Regarding the excerpt, you are free to adapt the excerpt length or disable the excerpt entirely.
+For this to work, you need a featured image set.

 You may use the Spotlight Widget to present special posts in a prominent position.
 This widget is best to be utilized in the widget area “Home 2″ on the homepage template.
 You may enter a title and you can choose a single category or all categories to be displayed; besides you can filter posts by tags.
 You can show latest, random or popular posts and skip posts if you like.
 Depending on the widget location you choose for the Spotlight Widget, you have two options regarding the image size (940 x 400px or 580 x 326px).
 Further you may determine the excerpt length and disable the excerpt, post meta or comments.